 The latest news and updates from our Phil musicians

-KC Spraker recently scored work--and a trumpet solo--on the soundtrack of the movie The Tenants Downstairs.
+Kyle Spraker recently scored work--and a trumpet solo--on the soundtrack of the movie The Tenants Downstairs.
 The film, earning acclaim for its gorgeous and unsettling soundtrack, premiered in Taiwan, and working its way around the globe.
-KC also crossed over into video games, playing on a track of Final Fantasy XV.
+Kyle also crossed over into video games, playing on a track of Final Fantasy XV.

 Radius Ensemble's go-to guest artist is Mary Cicconetti, oboe.
 This is her second guest artist gig with the group, voted "Boston's Best Classical Ensemble" by The Improper Bostonian in 2016.